SAMUEL-ZUOKUMOR/SAMUEL-ZUOKUMOR/README.md

 - 👋 Hi, I’m @SAMUEL-ZUOKUMOR
 - 👀 I’m interested in Web3, AI and machine learning
-- 🌱 I’m always looking foward to learn more skills
+- 🌱 I’m always ready to learn and adapt to new emerging technology
 - 💞️
 - 📫 How to reach me E-mail: sammzzzuo@gmail.com